deflaux/getting-started-with-the-api/R/README.md

 # Getting started in R

-1. Follow the first step on https://developers.google.com/genomics/ to setup some client secrets.
-Save the "client ID" and "client secret" values from the "Client ID for native application" you just made.
+1. If you have not already done so, follow the Google Genomics [sign up instructions](https://cloud.google.com/genomics/install-genomics-tools#authenticate) to generate and download a valid ``client_secrets.json`` file.
+Save the "client ID" and "client secret" values from the credential.

 2. Run this code from R with:
   ```